-Franck Bousquet is the Senior Director of the World Bank Fragility, Conflict, and Violence Group (FCV).
-He assumed this position on July 1, 2017, to lead implementation of the WBG’s strategic approach to addressing FCV across low- to middle-income countries, mobilizing expertise and supporting operational teams to deliver on the ground in close collaboration with humanitarian-development-peace partners.
+Franck Bousquet is the Senior Director of the World Bank’s Fragility, Conflict, & Violence (FCV) Group.
+He assumed this position on July 1, 2017 and is leading the development of the World Bank Group’s Strategy for Fragility, Conflict and Violence.
+As Senior Director, Bousquet is mobilizing expertise and supporting operational teams across the World Bank to deliver on the ground in close collaboration with humanitarian-development-peace partners.

 Bousquet brings several years of leadership experience on resilience and reconstruction issues.
 Most recently as director in the Middle East and North Africa (MENA) region, Bousquet led the Bank’s engagement with international partners during a period of unprecedented volatility in the region.
 In response to the Syrian refugee crisis, he worked with the United Nations, multilateral development banks, and bilateral partners to create the Global Concessional Financing Facility, an international effort to bridge the gap in humanitarian and development assistance by providing concessional financing to middle-income countries facing refugee crises.
 With an initial focus on helping Jordan and Lebanon address the influx of Syrian refugees, the Facility has expanded to the global level to ensure there is a coordinated international response to future refugee crises in middle-income countries worldwide.

 Bousquet also served as MENA’s senior regional advisor, where he led the Bank’s reconstruction efforts in a number of countries, including in Gaza in 2014.
 Prior to this, he held several roles in MENA focused on resilience to shocks and broader fragility challenges, including as Sector Manager of the Urban and Social Development Sectors and as Regional Coordinator for Disaster Risk Management (2011-2014).